fenriques/AstroDom/docs/importFits.md

 If images are already found in the database they will not be saved.
 AstroDom doesn't read the filename, it computes an hash (a fingerprint) of the image.
 ![already inserted](importFits7.png?raw=true)

+# Recap
+This tool manages FITS data imports and saves them to the database.
+Afterwards, data are available in [Image List](imageList.md) or [PixInsight's SubFrameSelector CSV Import](importCsv.md) can be optionally added.